nift-sdks/nift-flow-sdk-docs/docs/sdk/ios.md

 NiftCardFlow.install()
 ```
 This sets up all adapaters and dependencies.
-Thie Nift Card flow will not work if this is not called.
+The Nift Card flow will not work if this is not called.

 To show the view, call `NiftCardFlowView`.
 ```swift